 The Conference of Northern California Handweavers (CNCH) will always have a special place in my heart.
 At the suggestion of my friend Janet Finch, I came to it as a registered participant and student in 2010 in Santa Clara, California.
 It was my first ever weaving conference and I had a ball!

 I took classes with Robyn Spady and Syne Mitchell.
 Syne had agreed to sell my first book, Andean Pebble Weave, and gave me so much support on her website WeaveZine.
 It was our first chance to meet after much online contact.
-I met online weaving buddy Franco in Syne’s class and hope to see him again this fall when I teach in Sacramento.
+I met online weaving buddy Franco in Syne’s class and hope to see him again this fall when I visit Sacramento.
 Franco has been an online friend for almost five years now! and I look forward to his Facebook posts with his special sense of humor everyday.

 In 2010 I thought it would be fun to enter three sashes in the wall hanging section of the gallery.
 They won a blue ribbon!